elixir-europe/infectious-diseases-toolkit/data-analysis/pathogen-characterisation.md

 ### General considerations

-An outbreak in infectious diseases is defined as the increase in the number of cases of a disease above what is typically expected in a specific area or among a particular population over a certain period of time.
+An **outbreak in infectious diseases** is defined as the increase in the number of cases of a disease above what is typically expected in a specific area or among a particular population over a certain period of time.
 Outbreak can occur in localized regions, such as a community, or they can spread across wider areas.
 They can involve new infectious or re-emergence of previously controlled diseases.
 Common examples include outbreaks of Influenza, SARS-CoV2, or Foodborne illnesses like caused by Listeria monocytogenes among others.

-In order to know if an outbreak is caused by the same pathogen, it is necessary to isolate and characterize the pathogen using  phenotypic or genotypic techniques, which is known as a typification process or Microbial typing.
+In order to know if an outbreak is caused by the same pathogen, it is necessary to isolate and characterize the pathogen using  phenotypic or genotypic techniques, which is known as a typification process or **Microbial typing** ([Shelby R. et al., 2021](https://journals.lww.com/co-infectiousdiseases/fulltext/2021/08000/techniques_in_bacterial_strain_typing__past,.10.aspx)).
 It is used to differentiate between strains or species of microorganisms for various purposes, such as epidemiological studies, infection tracking, and outbreak investigations to pinpoint the source of foodborne outbreaks.
 It can also be used to identify which microorganisms are most virulent and cause serious diseases, resistant to antimicrobial drugs, or able to survive and multiply.

 Techniques for microbial typing include traditional methods, like serotyping, fragment based methods and sequence based methods.

 The gold standard for bacterial typing is pulsed-field gel electrophoresis (PFGE) and has been widely used for tacking outbreaks of foodborne pathogens, such as E.coli and Salmonella.
-However, technologies like Whole Genome Sequencing (WGS) have replaced PFGE due to their higher precision and resolution.
+However, technologies like **Whole Genome Sequencing (WGS)** have replaced PFGE due to their higher precision and resolution.

 Different levels of sequence information can be associated with different  taxonomic levels.
 A single locus (i.e. 16S rRNA) is enough to distinguish from phylum to genus and, in some cases, species, while subspeciation requires incorporating  more genes, such as the 7 from MLST or the 53 loci from ribosomal MLST.
 The highest resolution power comes from incorporating the whole genome sequencing (WGS).

 One of the significant advantages of whole genome sequencing (WGS) is its application in comparative genomics, enabling the determination of the phylogenetic relationships among a group of bacterial strains.
-There are several methods to assess the similarity between different genomes (i.e. gen-by-gen approaches: Multi-Locus Sequence Typing -wgMLST, Core Genome Multi-Locus Sequence Typing -cgMLST, or Single Nucleotide Polymorphisms -SNPs approach).
+There are several methods to assess the similarity between different genomes (i.e. gen-by-gen approaches: Multi-Locus Sequence Typing -wgMLST, Core Genome Multi-Locus Sequence Typing -cgMLST, or Single Nucleotide Polymorphisms -SNPs approach) ([Uelze et al., 2020](https://onehealthoutlook.biomedcentral.com/articles/10.1186/s42522-020-0010-1)).

-wgMLST analyzes the entire genome, considering all the genes present in the genome.
+**wgMLST** analyzes the entire genome, considering all the genes present in the genome.
 This method allows for a comprehensive understanding of the genetic variation within and between species.

-cgMLST focuses specifically on the set of genes that are present in all strains of a species, the core genome.
+**cgMLST** focuses specifically on the set of genes that are present in all strains of a species, the core genome.
 This excludes accessory genes, genes not necessary for organism survival or reproduction under standard conditions, (i.e. virulence genes) that may vary among strains.

 ### Existing approaches